hirokoymj/gcp-study-note/study-app/README.md

 - Stop VM when increasing the memeory 4GB -> 8GB
 - disk - persistant disc Local SSD
-- MIGs - autoscaling- CPU, max/min,
-- (best practice)each VM + SA with with the minimum permissions necessary.(Create a new SA instead of default SA)

 - Q:how to login using Cloud Identity Proxy for VM Access a paticular instance
 - A:"without allowing other instances" , the other instances are created with default compute engine service account.
 So you must create a new independant service account
 - Q: multiple VMs without public IP, you want to access all VMs without having to configure specific access on the existing and new instances-->